-Our Deputy Head, Amy Fry, holds the accredited National Award for SEN Co-ordination.
-Our experienced SENDCo, Alexandra Voelcker, is studying for the accredited National Award for SEN Co-ordination.
+Both our SENDCo and our Deputy Head, Amy Fry hold the accredited National Award for SEN Co-ordination.

-We appreciate that in order to provide an excellent education for all of our pupils, staff must be well-trained and understand the different types of SEND.
+We appreciate that in order to provide an excellent education for all of our pupils, staff must be well- trained and understand the different types of SEND.
 In-service training time and weekly staff development sessions are often dedicated to learning about special educational needs and support.
 Staff are also kept up-to-date regarding SEND theories and effective practices.